 NASDAQ vs Dow Jones Comparison Table

-Let’s look at the topmost 4 Comparison between NASDAQ vs Dow Jones
+Let’s look at the topmost 4 Comparisons between NASDAQ vs Dow Jones.

-NASDAQ vs Dow Jones refers to market indices but it should be noted that an investor can only buy and sell stocks on NASDAQ since it is an exchange also where the stocks can be bought and sold electronically.
-Moreover, these indices cannot be traded as they only represent a certain set of stocks on the basis of certain criteria as we looked in this article (price-weighted and Market capitalization based).
-The ways of trading are through Exchange traded funds or index funds.
+NASDAQ vs Dow Jones refers to market indices, but it should be noted that an investor can only buy and sell stocks on NASDAQ since it is an exchange also where the stocks can be bought and sold electronically.
+Moreover, traders cannot trade these indices directly as they only represent a certain set of stocks based on certain criteria, as we looked at in this article (price-weighted and Market capitalization based).
+The ways of trading are through Exchange-traded funds or index funds.

-This has been a guide to the top difference between NASDAQ vs Dow Jones.
-Here we also discuss the NASDAQ vs Dow Jones key differences with infographics and comparison table.
+This has guided the top difference between NASDAQ and Dow Jones.
+Here we also discuss the NASDAQ vs Dow Jones key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.